After a person dies, a family member or a beneficiary of a prior will may bring a proceeding to contest their will.

-Reasons to Contest a New York Will
+Reasons to contest a will

 There are many reasons why someone contests a will.
 The most common reason is when a person or entity believes that they have a valid legal claim to a portion or all of the decedent’s probate assets or they have been treated unfairly.
 Claims may be based upon the plaintiff’s personal, family or business relationship, arrangement or legal contract.
 Other reasons to contest a will may be that it was invalid because it was signed under duress, coercion, fraud, improperly signed, the testator lacked mental capacity at the time he or she made the will or there was a breach of fiduciary duty resulting in a financial loss or potential loss to the beneficiaries and other interested parties to the estate.